Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 One day after the shooting, Mr Murdaugh entered rehab for a 20-year opioid addiction and announced he had resigned from his law firm Peters, Murdaugh, Parker, Eltzroth, & Detrick (PMPED).

-Days later, his law firm partners accused him of stealing millions of dollars from its clients going back years.

-The partners had confronted Mr Murdaugh about the allegations and ousted him from the firm just one day before the shooting.
+Just one day before the shooting, Mr Murdaugh’s law firm partners accused him of stealing millions of dollars from its clients going back years and had confronted him about the allegations.
+They ousted him from the firm that day.

 Mr Murdaugh’s version of events rapidly fell apart and, on 13 September, he confessed to police to paying an alleged hitman to shoot and kill him in an assisted suicide plot so that his surviving son Buster could get a $10m life insurance windfall.